melli79/mathGames/Readme.md

 3. scale and rotate (about its center),
 4. multiple selection with the operations (except endpoint drag) and persisting (app sleep/restart),
 5. grouping (at least 2 elements) where drag, scale and rotate operate on the whole group together,
-6. copy, cut, paste the selection (with multiple pasting, other app interoperation)
+6. copy, cut, paste the selection (with multiple pasting, other app inter-operation)

 Please complete in Scrum style (not waterfall), i.e. finish each point as MVP (not too much future designed)